Sonia Nimr: Background

 Nimr was born in Jenin in 1955, where she finished her elementary and secondary studies.
 She then continued to enrol at Birzeit University, where she joined the burgeoning student struggle against the Israeli occupation.
 During her second year there, in 1975, she was arrested by Israeli military forces for her political activism, and sentenced to three years in an Israeli prison.
 During her imprisonment, she developed her interest in writing children's literature.
 She later moved to the United Kingdom to continue her studies, and in 1990, she received her PhD in Oral history from Exeter University.
 She began writing only in 1986, while working as an education officer at the Museum of Mankind, in England.
 Her first works were renderings of Palestinian folk tales, and were published in Arabic.
 She lived in the UK for years, Nimr encountered different views regarding Arab women.
 She has stated that this is one of the main reasons that most of the heroes of her stories are women and girls, to fight the harmful stereotypes and empower Arab girls.
 She credits her mother for instilling in her both her love of writing and her political militancy, and in both she connects between feminism and national liberation, stating "If we liberate women, we will have taken a step towards the liberation of Palestine."

 After her return home, in 1990, Nimr was imprisoned once again.
-She wrote her first two stories for children while incarcerated, but her work was confiscated by the occupation forces.
+She wrote her first two stories for children while incarcerated, but her work was confiscated by the prison officials.
 Her experience as an activist and prisoner inform her writing, and she uses the speaking opportunities afforded her as a writer to speak about Palestine and war zones.
 Nimr also speaks about the physical, psychological and sexual torture of female prisoners in Israeli prisons, and about the women-led prisoner resistance in which she also took part.